sithukaungset/megazonecloudchatbot/README.md

 - Placeholder code hints at potential future features.
 - The database connection doesn't have a clear closing mechanism.

-## Schematic Diagram

-For visual representation, consider using tools like Lucidchart, draw.io, or Microsoft Visio.
-This README doesn't provide actual diagrams but offers guidance on creating them.

 ## Contributing